 The best cell phone plans offer a wide selection of the most popular phones, provide excellent coverage in your area, and have several features packaged together at an affordable price.
-However, there are many factors to take into consideration when upgrading or purchasing a new phone.
+However, there are many factors to take into consideration when upgrading or purchasing a new mobile phone.

 In my research, I made sure that cost, coverage, and contract terms were at the top of my list.
 Because everyone uses their cell phone differently and for different reasons, I have reviewed the top cell phone companies to help you find a company that best suits your needs.